OpenMandrivaSoftware/ABF-various-scripts/README.md

-This repository carries varous scripts needed fo ABF and to get working packages signing and mirroring.
+This repository carries various scripts needed fo ABF and to get working packages signing and mirroring.

 https://openmandriva.org